lizziehv/tiny-search-engine/querier/DESIGN.md

 ---

 # CS50 Lab 4 Indexer Design
-## Lizzie Hernandez, CS50 Winter 2020
+## Lizzie Hernandez, CS50 Spring 2020

 Recall the [Querier Requirements Spec](REQUIREMENTS.md); the **querier** reads an index from an index-produced file to produce an inverted index structure and satisfy queries by ranking results found according to a score.